Is it time to renew your Ontario driver’s licence? Not sure how or when you need to do it? We have you covered.

 You can renew an expired licence online up to a year after the expiration date.
 After one year, you will need to visit one of the in-person ServiceOntario locations to renew.
 You cannot drive if your licence is expired, and you risk being fined.

 Yes.
-It’s possible for another person to renew for you online.
+Another person can renew for you online.
 They will need access to your driver’s licence and other required documentation.
 Another person cannot renew for you at an in-person ServiceOntario location.

 You can replace your lost driver's licence at ServiceOntario.
 You will need to bring proof of identification and pay a $35.75 fee.
 You can then renew your licence following the normal process.